ProjectDrawdown/solutions/tools/_Extraction_Guide.md

   1. Obtain one of the Project Drawdown workbooks from PD, via hackathon, etc.
   2. Set up a development environment following the instructions in `README.md`
+  3. Open your Excel workbook, find the scenario list, and shorten it to three (details below)
-  3. Create the `expected.zip` test file (see instructions below).
+  4. If it hasn't been done already, create the `expected.zip` test file (see instructions below).
-  4. Run through the extraction steps in the `_Tools` notebook
+  5. Run through the extraction steps in the `_Tools` notebook
-  5. Run the solution tests, and fix issues (see hints below)
+  6. Run the solution tests, and fix issues (see hints below)
-  6. Document any modifications you had to make to solution code in a `changelog` file in the solution directory
+  7. Document any modifications you had to make to solution code in a `changelog` file in the solution directory
-  7. Create a PR (Pull Request) for the results.
+  8. Create a PR (Pull Request) for the results.

-Note: it is _not_ reqired that the tests in step (5) run clean in order to PR the results.
+Note: it is _not_ reqired that the tests in step (6) run clean in order to PR the results.
 Some bugs that we are addressing are systematic, and it makes more sense to commit the extracted model so they can be considered together.
 But every model should be able to load cleanly: it should be possible to load every scenario (that is kept) without raising exceptions.